 The training centre in Millbrook, Southampton was opened by Earl Mountbatten of Burma and has continuously managed apprenticeship programmes and delivered upskilling and engineering training to both apprentices and adults.

-We quickly expanded operations to include adult training.
-We provide accredited, industry-recognised training to an advanced level, delivered by highly experienced staff with vast industry knowledge, and we have been playing a key role in developing and transforming workforces for over 45 years.
+We provide accredited, industry-recognised training to an advanced level, delivered by highly experienced staff with vast industry knowledge, and have been playing a key role in developing and transforming workforces for some 50 years.

-We remain committed to quality engineering training for young people and have built links with local schools to try to encourage young people into the industry.
-We hold two Open Evenings every year providing the opportunity to look around SETA and our workshops, meet the staff, as well as employers.
+We remain committed to quality engineering training for young people and have built links with local schools to try and encourage them into the industry.
+We hold two open evenings each year providing the opportunity to come in and look around our workshops, meet the staff and some of our employers.